Are you thinking about joining the Young Living as their distributor and you want to know whether it is a good company for you?

 And as you create content, the traffic will come.

-Before we get into it in more detail, I want you to remind that this takes time and effort.
+Before we get into it in more detail, I want to remind you that this takes time and effort.
 I am not talking about some loophole or some “make $1,000 tomorrow” system.

 With that being said, you should realize that it will take some time.